Post 5a-discontinuity function content-Part 2 of Practice problem-7-38- Discontinuity Functions

 We get the AY value by taking the moment at E, and the Ay value equals 4750 lbs.
 From the sum of Y forces, we have Ey=8600-4750=3850 lbs.

-Use an Excel sheet and, if then, for the expression for the shear.
+Use the if-then function built in Excel for the shear expression for the beam.

 Another check to get the Ey is by taking the moment to the left support, which will again give us the same 3850 lbs.
 These regions are from zero to 5, 5 to 9, 9 to 16, and 16 to 20 feet.